 Extradition and Mutual Legal Assistance

 Adam has a thriving extradition practice and regularly acts for requested persons, judicial authorities and foreign governments.
+He is ranked in both Legal 500 and Chambers and Partners as a leading junior.
+He attracts praise for his “sound knowledge of extradition”, “extremely thorough preparation” and “excellent judgment”.
 His recent work includes:

 - Acting on behalf of the former president of the University College of the Cayman Islands in a cross-jurisdictional application for judicial review that sought to challenge an extradition request made by the Governor of a British Overseas Territory to Switzerland in the UK courts (R (Syed) v Governor of the Cayman Islands).